-FIA\AFL.1.1a The TSF shall detect when [selection: [assignment: positive integer number], an administrator configurable positive integer within [assignment: range of acceptable values] unsuccessful authentication attempts occur related to [assignment: authentication with the Active Authentication Information Access Key].
+FIA_AFL.1.1a The TSF shall detect when [selection: [assignment: positive integer number], an administrator configurable positive integer within [assignment: range of acceptable selection]

-[Note 6-8] The ST author shall specify a positive integer number in a range of 1 to 15.

-FIA\AFL.1.2a When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the Active Authentication Information Access Key (fix the authentication status with the Active Authentication Information Access Key to "Not authenticated yet")].
+- [Note 6-9] Note that an administrator refers to the TOE manufacturer who configures the number of authentication attempts for Active Authentication Information Access Key, not the passport issuing authorities.
+The same applies to the administrators in FIA_AFL.1.1d and FIA_AFL.1.1r. - FIA_AFL.1.2a When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the Active Authentication Information Access Key (fix the authentication status with the Active Authentication Information Access Key to "Not authenticated yet")].

-6.1.20 FIA\AFL.1d Authentication failure handling (Transport key)
+6.1.20 FIA_AFL.1d Authentication failure handling (Transport key)

-Dependencies: FIA\UAU.1 Timing of authentication
+Hierarchical to: No other components.
+Dependencies: FIA_UAU.1 Timing of authentication